Dannyxie/Note/Note of CSS The Definitive Guide.md

 ###Basic Boxes
 - CSS assumes that every element generates one or more rectangular box, called `element box`.
 Each element box has a `content area` at its core.

+###Block-level Elements
+- In general the `width` of an element is defined as the distance from the left inner edge to the right inner edge, and the `height` is the distance from the inner top to the inner bottom

+####Using auto
+- three properties that can be applied `auto`: `width`, `margin-left`, or `margin-right`
+- If you set `width`, `margin-left`, or `margin-right` to a value of `auto, and give the remaining two properties specific values, then the property that is set to `auto` determines the length required to make the element box's width equal to the parent element's `width`.
+- In the case where all three properties are set to something other than `auto` --  or, in CSS terminology, when these formatting properties have been `overconstrained`-- the `margin-right` is always forced to be `auto`.
+- `margin-right` is forced to be `auto` only for **left-to-right** languages such as English.
+In **right-to-left** languages, everything is reversed, so `margin-left` is forced to be `auto`, not `margin-right`.
+- If both margins are set explicitly, and `width` is set to `auto`, then the value of `width` will be set to whatever value is needed to reach the required total(which si the content width of the parent element).
+- Setting both margins to equal lengths is the correct way to center elements, as opposed to using `text-align`. ( text-align applies only to the inline content of a block-level element)
+- Set one of the margins and the width to `auto`, the margin set to `auto` is reduced to zero.
+- When all three properties are set to `auto`, both margins are set to zero, and the width is made as wide as possible.
+- Since horizontal margins do not collapse, the paddding, borders, and margins of a parent element can affect its children.
+The effect is indirect in that the margins( and so on ) of an element can induce an offset for child elements.

+####Negative margins
+- The total of the seven horizontal properties always equals the width of the parent element.
+As long as all properties are zero or greater, an element can never be wider that its parent's content area.
+- Padding, borders, and content widths( and heights) can never be negative.
+Only margins can be less that zero.

+####Percentages
+- Borders cannot have percentage widths, only lengths.

+####Replaced elements
+- Replaced block-level elements: if `width` is left as `auto`, then the width of the element is the content's intrinsic width.
+- When a replaced element's width is changed from its intrinsic width, the value of height is scaled to match, unless height has been set to an explicit value of its own.
+The reverse is also true.

+###Vertical Formatting
+- The default height of an element is determined by its content.
+Height is also affected by the width of the content; the skinnier a paragraph becomes, the taller it must be to contain all of the inline content within it.
+- When the `height` is less than what is needed to display the content, the browser may add a scrollbar to the element. ( depend on the value of the property `ovverflow`)
+- `height` defines the content area's height, not the height of the visible element box.
+Any padding, borders, or margins on the top or bottom of the element box are added to the value for height.

+####Vertical properties
+- Vertical formatting has seven related properties: `margin-top`, `border-top`, `padding-top`, `height`, `padding-bottom`, `border-bottom`, and `margin-bottom`
+- Only three properties may be set to auto: the height of the element's content and the top and bottom margins.
+The top and bottom padding and borders must be set to specific values or else they default to a width of zero.
+(Assuming no `border-style` is declared).
+If `broder-style` has been set, then the width of the borders is set to be the vaguely defined value medium.
+- If either `margin-top` or `margin-bottom` is set to `auto` for a block element in the normal flow, it automatically evaluates to **0**.
+- `height` must be set to `auto` or to a nonnegative value of some type.

+####Percentage heights
+- If athe `height` of a block-level, normal-flow element is set to a percentage, then that value is taken as a percentage of the height of the containing block.

+####Auto heights
+- A block-level, normal-flow element with `height: auto` is rendered just hight enough to enclose the line boxed of its inline content (including text)
+- auto height sets a border on a paragraph and assumes no padding--expect the bottom border to go just under the bottom line of text and the top border to go just above the top line of text.
+- If an auto-height, block-level, normal-flow element has only block-level childlren, then its default height will be the distance from the top of the topmost block-level child's outer border edge to the bttom of the bottommost block-level child's outer border edge.

+####Collapsing vertical margins
+- The smaller of the two magins is eliminated in favor of the larger

+####Negative margins
+- If negative vertical margins are set, then the browser should take the absolute maximum of both margins.
+The absolute value of the negative margin is then substracted from the positive margin.
+In other words, the negative is added to the positive, and the resulting value is the distance between the elements.